 1881: Thomas Oliver b.1821 and his wife Maria b.1830 were back living in The Waterhouse with their daughters Maud Mary aged thirteen years and Adeline aged eleven years.
 There were also three visitors and three servants.

-1901: Thomas had died in 1897 followed by his wife Maria in 1901.
+1901: Thomas Oliver b.1821 had died in 1897, followed by his wife Maria in 1901.
 Living on Wellington Road in this year and assuming it to be at The Waterhouse was Edmund Lomas Oliver 1865 and his wife Florence aged thirty years and from Leeds.
 They had two sons and two daughters aged between one and five years old.
 They also had five servants.

-1911: The Waterhouse was empty this year as Edmund was in Dolgellau with his family.
+1911: The Waterhouse was empty this year as Edmund Lomas Oliver was in Farchynys, Dolgellau visiting family with his wife Florence and sons Ian Maurice Lomas Oliver and Peter Lomas Oliver.

 1939: Geoffrey Coupe the local doctor was resident at this time, he was forty two years old.
 It is unsure where his wife Eileen (also a doctor) and family were living at this time.
-Also living there were Ruth Bennett aged forty five, a housekeeper and twenty five year old school teacher Patricia Roberts.
+Also living there were Ruth Bennett aged forty five years, a housekeeper, and twenty five year old school teacher Patricia Roberts.
 Doctor Geoffrey had previously lived at Heath House (a division of Turner Heath House) Bollington Cross and Limefield House off Clarence Road Bollington.

 Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.